 For me, visiting the Sunnmøre Alps was a long-awaited encounter.
 Similar to my fascination with Senja and a view of Segla from the Hesten hike, it all started with a photo.
 In this case, it was an image of the Hjørundfjord swing with the backdrop of the pointy snow-covered mountains and the dark blue sea.

-On the long May weekend, we packed our bags and went up north to see what the Sunnmore Alps have to offer.
+On the long May weekend, we packed our bags and went up north to see what the Sunnmore Alps had to offer.

 We have managed to discover beautiful locations, green pastures sitting on the sides of the steep mountains, sheep grazing on the flower-covered fields, towns accessible only by foot or a boat, breathtaking views, and even a few swings that have a much better view than your average kindergarten playground.